Goubermouche/VFD/Documents/FunctionalSpecification.md

   - TransformComponent
   - RelationshipComponent
   - ColliderComponent
+  - ParticleSamplerComponent

-An example worflow may looks something like this: The user launches the application; an empty scene appears.
+**An example workflow may looks something like this:** The user launches the application; an empty scene appears.
 After the application loads the user creates a new entity by pressing the <kbd>RMB</kbd> in the entity hierarchy panel, then he selects it by pressing the <kbd>LMB</kbd>.
 After selecting the entity the user adds a new 'DFSPHSimulationComponent' component to the entity via the 'Add Component' button located in the component panel, the user uses the default simulation parameters without changing anything.
-After creating the simulation entity the user creates a new entity by following the entity creation process described above, however, this time a 'ColliderComponent' is added instead.
+After creating the simulation entity the user creates another new entity by following the entity creation process described above, however, this time a 'ColliderComponent' is added instead.
 The user then selects the component in the component panel and chooses a desired base mesh for it.
-Afterwads the user re-selects the simulation entity and presses the 'Bake' button, after the simulation ends baking the user will see a live replay of the simulation with the ability to scrub through it,
+After creating a collision object the user repeats the steps described above and creates a 'ParticleSamplerComponent' and selects the desired base mesh.
+After the simulation is set up the user re-selects the simulation entity and presses the 'Simulate' button, after the simulation finishes simulating and gets cached the user will see a live replay of the simulation with the ability to scrub through it (The scene, as described above, will contain 2 objects: a collision object and an object created from sampled particles).

 Furthermore the user will have the ability to open and save scenes (the application will be shipped with an assortment of example scenes showcasing its functionality).
 The application will provide a simple window-based layout that the user can edit and transform to their liking.

 <!--VIEWPORT-->
 ### 3.1.1 Viewport Window
 The viewport window contains an OpenGL framebuffer texture, that displays the current scene.